ghlecl/prog_as_a_tool_support/README.md

    appropriate line number.
 They are with a blue background.

 This should then yeild the symmetry in the last used colum of your data sheet.

+###Programs
+Every program needs to be provided at least one (or more) file name.
+It opens the file as an ASCII file and attempts to read radiation profile data from it.
+It then calculates the symmetry and reports it to standard output.

+####Vanilla Python
+The program is divided into two files : lib.py and analyze.py.
+The analyze.py file is the one containing the main program and the lib.py file contains the more generic helper functions.
+It does not contain a hash/bang symbol, meaning it is not considered an executable and must be run explicitely through Python.

+python analyze.py "my file name"

+####Numpy Python

+####C++
+The program is a single cpp file which contains everything.
+It relies only on the STL (Standard Template Library), but does use C++14 features so should be compiled with the appropriate compiler options on some platform (Clang and GCC).
+To compile into an executable:

+- GCC : g++ -std=c++1z main.cpp -o main
+- Clang : clang++ -std=c++1z main.cpp -o main

+The executable can the be run as

+main "my file name"